© Peter Donnelly

 In the statue at Carthage discussed by Thuillier, the figure bears a whip in the left hand, as do a sparsor in a mosaic from the same place (fig. 63) and one of two standing men (the other holds a vessel from which water appears to be spilling) in an important mosaic recently unearthed in Cyprus.
 These representations raise the question of whether attendants on foot performed other duties having to do with managing the horses.
 Jocelyne Nelis-Clément suggests that they were responsible for whipping up the teams or slowing them down (“de stimuler ou de freiner l’élan des chevaux, aux virages et à la fin de la course”).
 I very much doubt that the charioteers would need or welcome such intervention during the race, but the attendant in the Carthage mosaic is standing in front of a team that is apparently being reined in, perhaps after completing the course or dropping out, unless it is actually being held back by the driver so that the sparsor can do a proper job.

 Whatever the sparsores were doing, it must have been considered a benefit outweighing possible distraction of the horses and the danger to both chariots and sparsores.
-Fig. 120, the Gerona mosaic, shows a trace horse rearing at a sparsor, and several mosaics and sarcophagus reliefs show unhelmeted figures in desperate situations under the hooves of onrushing horses, their vessels lying abandoned on the track (e.g. figs. 97-100, 102, 103).
+Fig. 120, the Gerona mosaic, shows a trace horse rearing at a sparsor, and reliefs often show unhelmeted figures in desperate situations under the hooves of onrushing horses, their vessels lying abandoned on the track (e.g. figs. 97-100, 102, 103).

 This fragmentary relief in the Berlin State Museum (reunited with the rest of the panel in Humphrey's fig. 102) is sometimes said to show a fallen charioteer, but note the amphora on the ground, and the fact that the prone figure is unhelmeted.
 Another sparsor is seen on the far side of the track.
 The seven eggs at this end of the spina have all been lowered, indicating that this is the final lap.
 (Photo by courtesy of Mark Watson.)